Library Postcards: Civic Pride in a Lost America.

 is a little different.
 However, it's quite easy to navigate.

-Its history page is bereft of pictures, but is quite well written by authors Amy Anson, Kevin Becker, and Amanda Endicott.
+Its history page is bereft of photographs (recently, videos were added), but is quite well written by authors Amy Anson, Kevin Becker, and Amanda Endicott.

 To summarize, the 1903 Carnegie building first needed renovation in the 1950s.
 During this period, a 1956 fire essentially gutted the building.
 It reopened in 1957.
 1964 saw an addition, as did 1989.